Follow Us :

 An internal audit in the pharmaceutical industry is a thorough and independent evaluation of a company’s operations, processes, and systems to ensure compliance with internal procedures, regulatory standards, and quality requirements.
 Conducted by the company’s internal audit team, these audits are a key component of a robust quality management system.
 They play a vital role in identifying potential risks, non-conformities, and areas for improvement, ultimately driving enhancements in product quality, safety, and operational efficiency.
 By proactively addressing these findings, internal audits help safeguard regulatory compliance and support continuous improvement across the organisation.

-What Is Difference Between External Audit and Internal Audit?
+What Is the Difference Between an External Audit and Internal Audit?

 The following are the 5 main differences between External Audit and Internal Audit: